UNIT & DEPARTMENT: Student Community & Leadership Development

 - What leadership topics are you most interested in & why?

-- What does anti-oppression have to do with leadership work?
+- What does equity & anti-oppression have to do with leadership work?

-- Clear learning outcomes for each session (Hint: google & use Bloom’s Taxonomy as a guide when creating learning outcomes).
+- Do you have 2-3 appropriately written learning outcomes?
+(Hint: google & use Bloom’s Taxonomy as a guide when creating learning outcomes).

 - Only those applicants considered for an interview will be contacted.